Syrian rebels edge towards Aleppo's ancient heart

 | ALEPPO, Syria

-ALEPPO, Syria At the frontline of the battle for Aleppo, the ancient citadel is tantalizingly close for Syrian rebels.
+ALEPPO, Syria At the frontline of the battle for Aleppo, the ancient citadel is tantalisingly close for Syrian rebels.

-As they push towards the centre of Syria's biggest city, they can see the crumbling stone walls of the 800-year-old fortress perched on a dry, grassy hill just 200 meters away.
+As they push towards the centre of Syria's biggest city, they can see the crumbling stone walls of the 800-year-old fortress perched on a dry, grassy hill just 200 metres away.

 "One day soon, we're going to march inside it.
 We will make it to the heart of the city," says Ahmed, a pale and scrawny young rebel.
 He shades his eyes from the glaring sun as he stares at the citadel - once a symbol of Arab military might and more recently a tourist attraction - from his perch on the rusted balcony of an abandoned apartment.